Updated: May 6

 This little beauty is my own creation.
 It came up as something fun for Sage Hen Serendipity and turned into a popular accessory for all the patrons. 😁

 This is one of my most popular items there, and the physical item (handcrafted by Me) is still an exclusive there.
 So if you're interested in getting the wine lanyard itself, check out their Facebook page.
 They seriously have some made skill at accessorizing and making gift baskets!
 Check out the images below to see!

 Please note that Sage Hen Serendipity is a Boutique.
 I can not guarantee that they still carry some of these items at their shop.
-If you contact them about anything you see imaged and they don't have remember, they are a small boutique.
+If you contact them about anything you see pictured and they don't have it, remember, they are a small boutique.
 They always try to find amazing and unique items, so ask them what's in stock.

 Well, once the School year started and it was clear covid wasn't going anywhere anytime soon...
 I had to take a break from the physical items.
 Outside creating for patterns and making for Sage Hen Serendipity, Selling physical items went the wayside and I decided to start offering patterns to you awesome people.
 I surveyed Insta a few months back it was a rousing 100% yes! to sharing this pattern...
 So...
 Here ya go!

 OK, ON TO THE PATTERN!

 This pattern is written using standard U.S. terms.
 Basic stitch knowledge is assumed.

 Height: 3 inches (from the center of the holder)

 Width (holder folded in half): 5.5 inches (from center)

 Circumference: 11 inches (from the center of the holder)